operating-systems-spring-2019-paf-kiet/virtual_keyboard_flutter/README.md

 # About
 A simple package for dispaying virtual keyboards on a devices like kiosks and ATMs.
 The library is written in Dart and has no native code dependancy.

-This project has forked from `virtual_keyboard_multi_language` project because the `virtual_keyboard_multi_language` project built to only display a buttons on the screen with single language.
-However, this project will handel the events and aill supports multi-languages.
+This project has forked from `virtual_keyboard_multi_language` project because the `virtual_keyboard_multi_language` package has been discontinued and doesn't support null safety.
+So I refactor to nullsafety and add some usefull method to make this widget easier to use.
+Feel free to PR and let's contribute.

 # Feature and TODO List:
 - (Done) Refactor to null safety.